-The following statement is furnished in connection with the solicitation of proxies by the Board of Directors of Hawkins, Inc. (the "Company") to be voted at the annual meeting of shareholders of the Company to be held on Wednesday, February 13, 2002, or at any adjournment or adjournments of such meeting.
-Distribution of this proxy statement and proxy to the shareholders began on or about January 11, 2002.
+The following statement is furnished in connection with the solicitation of proxies by the Board of Directors of Hawkins, Inc. (the "Company") to be voted at the Annual Meeting of shareholders of the Company to be held on Thursday, August 14, 2003 at the Four Points Sheraton Hotel, 1330 Industrial Boulevard, Minneapolis, Minnesota, at 3:00 p.m., Central Daylight Time, and at any adjournment or adjournments of such meeting.
+Distribution of this proxy statement and proxy to shareholders began on or about July 17, 2003.